Executive dysfunction: Developmental context

 An understanding of how executive dysfunction shapes development has implications how we conceptualize executive functions and their role in shaping the individual.
 Disorders affecting children such as ADHD, along with oppositional defiant disorder, conduct disorder, high functioning autism, and Tourette's syndrome have all been suggested to involve executive functioning deficits.
-The main focus of current research has been on working memory, planning, set shifting, inhibition, and fluency.
+The main focus of research in 2000s had been on working memory, planning, set shifting, inhibition, and fluency.
 This research suggests that differences exist between typically functioning, matched controls, and clinical groups, on measures of executive functioning.

 Some research has suggested a link between a child's abilities to gain information about the world around them and having the ability to override emotions in order to behave appropriately.
 One study required children to perform a task from a series of psychological tests, with their performance used as a measure of executive function.
 The tests included assessments of: executive functions (self-regulation, monitoring, attention, flexibility in thinking), language, sensorimotor, visuospatial, and learning, in addition to social perception.
 The findings suggested that the development of theory of mind in younger children is linked to executive control abilities with development impaired in individuals who exhibit signs of executive dysfunction.